 Mubarak Khilji (1316 - 1320 AD)

-- Mubarak Khilji was the last ruler of Khilji dynasty.
-He is the son of Ala-ud-din Khilji.
-He was the only Muslim king in India, who declared
+- Mubarak Khilji or Mubarak Shah, who was the last ruler of Khilji dynasty, was a son of Ala-ud-din Khilji.
+Mubarak Shah was the ruler of

 - He was assassinated by an officer called Khusro Khan (a Hindu convert), who was his prime minister and who declared himself as the